 Filtering

-Use the filter bar at the top of the page to narrow events by:- Date range — select a start and end date
+Use the filter bar at the top of the page to narrow events by:

 - Actor type — filter by Org Members, API Keys, or Unknown actors